 - You have invented original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the field

 - You have authored scholarly articles in professional or major trade publications or other major media

 - Your work has been displayed at artistic exhibitions or showcases

 - You have performed a leading or critical role in distinguished organizations

 - You have commanded a high salary or other significantly high remuneration in relation to others in the field

 - You have had commercial successes in the performing arts

-In addition to receiving an award or meeting three criteria, the immigration officer reviewing your case will assess whether or not you "sustained national or international acclaim" in your field through what is called a ‘final merits test’.
+In addition to receiving an award or meeting three criteria, the immigration officer reviewing your case will assess whether or not you "sustained national or international acclaim" in your field through a "final merits test".
 They will determine this by looking through all of your EB-1A materials.

 One of the benefits of the EB-1A petition is that you can self-petition.
 This means that rather than having a specific employer sponsor your EB-1A, your petition will not be tied to a company.
 This can be particularly helpful if you don’t yet have a U.S. employer or would like to have more flexibility with which companies you work for throughout your green card process.